Acry/SDL-Ball/docs/Developer/Manager/MenuManager.md

     - [ ] QuitMenu
     - [ ] HighscoreMenu
     - [ ] LevelSelectMenu

 - [ ] MenuManager Mouse collsion and click
 - [ ] MenuManager: keyboard support (events)
 - [ ] MenuManager_Tests

+**The MenuManager is the only compnonent that can change the settings.**

+Restart level

 - [ ] a - restart level
 - [ ] r - random level